yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

  > _Remark_:
  > In real code you shouldn't use list of char to represent text.
  > You should mostly use `Data.Text` instead.
- > If you want to represent stream of ASCII char, you should use `Data.ByteString`.
+ > If you want to represent a stream of ASCII char, you should use `Data.ByteString`.

 <h5 id="tuples">Tuples</h5>

 The type of couple is `(a,b)`.
-Elements in a tuple can have different type.
+Elements in a tuple can have different types.

 ~~~
--- All these tuple are valid
+-- All these tuples are valid
 (2,"foo")
 (3,'a',[2,3])
 ((2,"a"),"c",3)